In 2019 I redesign the Manual Watering feature of the B-hyve smart sprinkler timer app.

 B-hyve is a smart sprinkler timer app that allows you to control or monitor your sprinklers from anywhere in the world with the convenience of your iOS and android smart device.

-Place the Manual Watering feature in the home screen on the opposite site of the Rain Delay feature.
+Place the Manual Watering feature on the home screen on the opposite side of the Rain Delay feature.

-I did in person user interviews with 12 users.
-During the interview I asked user's to use the "Manually Watering feature".
-I sat next to them and observed them, without helping them and 9 of the 12 users fail to complete the task.
+I conducted in-person interviews with 12 users.
+During the sessions, I asked them to use the 'Manual Watering' feature.
+I observed them without providing assistance, and 9 out of 12 users failed to complete the task.

-User's couldn't find the "Manual Watering" feature which was hidden under the Home button.
+Users could not find the 'Manual Watering' feature because it was hidden under the Home button.

-After launching the new design with the "Water Manually" feature in the home screen, the feature usage increase from 2% to 98% usage within the first week.
+After launching the new design with the 'Manual Watering' feature on the home screen, usage increased from 1% to 99% within the first week.
+Additionally, our app rating on both iOS and Android rose from 3.1 to 3.5 stars within three months of the launch.